NautilusTrader

 Data and signal publishing

-These methods allow you to publish custom data and signals efficiently without needing to work directly with the MessageBus interface.
+These methods publish custom data and signals without exposing the raw message bus to Python.

 Direct access